-From 1 January 2019, the Victorian Government Free TAFE for Priority Courses initiative will cover tuition fees for 30 priority non-apprenticeship courses and 20 Victorian apprenticeship pathway courses for students who are eligible for government-subsidised training.
+From 1 January 2020, the Victorian Government Free TAFE for Priority Courses initiative will cover tuition fees for priority TAFE courses and apprenticeship pathway courses in growth industries, for students who are eligible for government-subsidised training.
 Visit FedUni TAFE for further information.

 If you have been deemed ineligible for a government subsidised place because you have a higher qualification or have commenced two qualifications at the same level you may be eligible to enrol in a government subsidised place with a TAFE eligibility exemption.

 Please note: A limited number of TAFE eligibility exemptions are available so contact us now to secure your place for 2020.